asanoviskhak/alipp/README.md

-# Alipp
+# alipp

-Alipp `(from alippe (алиппе) - translates from Kyrgyz as "alphabet")` is a new programming language that combines the power of JavaScript with the beauty of the Kyrgyz language.
-With its familiar syntax and rich features, Alipp aims to make programming accessible to Kyrgyz-speaking developers.
+alipp `(from alippe (алиппе) - translates from Kyrgyz as "alphabet")` is a new programming language that combines the power of JavaScript with the beauty of the Kyrgyz language.
+With its familiar syntax and rich features, alipp aims to make programming accessible to Kyrgyz-speaking developers.

 ## Features

-- **JavaScript-like Syntax**: Alipp adopts a syntax similar to JavaScript, making it easy for developers familiar with JavaScript to transition to Alipp.
+- **JavaScript-like Syntax**: alipp adopts a syntax similar to JavaScript, making it easy for developers familiar with JavaScript to transition to alipp.

-- **Kyrgyz Language Support**: Alipp is designed to support the Kyrgyz language, allowing developers to write code using Kyrgyz keywords, variable names, and comments.
+- **Kyrgyz Language Support**: alipp is designed to support the Kyrgyz language, allowing developers to write code using Kyrgyz keywords, variable names, and comments.

-- **Interoperability**: Alipp seamlessly integrates with existing JavaScript code, allowing developers to leverage the vast ecosystem of JavaScript libraries and frameworks.
+- **Interoperability**: alipp seamlessly integrates with existing JavaScript code, allowing developers to leverage the vast ecosystem of JavaScript libraries and frameworks.

-- **Easy to Learn**: With its intuitive syntax and clear documentation, Alipp is beginner-friendly, making it a great choice for aspiring Kyrgyz-speaking programmers.
+- **Easy to Learn**: With its intuitive syntax and clear documentation, alipp is beginner-friendly, making it a great choice for aspiring Kyrgyz-speaking programmers.

 ## Getting Started

-To start using Alipp with REPL, follow these simple steps:
+To start using alipp with REPL, follow these simple steps:

 1. Pull this repository to your local machine by running the following command: